Badgerati/Pode/docs/Tutorials/Routes/FlashMessages.md

 # Flash Messages

-Flash messages allow you to pass temporary messages - info/error or other - across multiple web requests via a user's current session.
+Flash messages allow you to pass temporary messages - info/error or otherwise - across multiple web requests via a user's current session.

 For example, in sign-up logic you could set a flash error message for an invalid email address; retrieving the message from the session on a redirect for the view, allowing the view to render error messages.